spuggy0919/ESP32_tinyConsole/data/js/doc/readme.md

     return argMappings_C_to_JS;
 }
 ```
-## return type mapping from c return type to js type defined in
+## JS return type
+This mapping converts from c return type to js type defined in retMappings_C_to_JS.
+The object return type is not supported now.
 ```
 function definedConstRet(){
     const retMappings_C_to_JS = { // TODO for return js type